rustwasm/gloo/README.md

-* **Support both whole Web applications and small, targeted libraries:** Gloo, and the collection of utility crates that make up its toolkit, should help you be productive if you are writing a green-field web application with rust and Wasm.
+* **Support both whole Web applications and small, targeted libraries:** Gloo, and the collection of utility crates that make up its toolkit, should help you be productive if you are writing a green-field web application with Rust and Wasm.
 And it should also help you be productive if you are writing a small, targeted Wasm library that will be integrated into an existing JavaScript application.